supechicken/waydroid-androidtv-build/README.md

 ### Known bugs
 - Preinstalled keyboard/Gboard not working, use [LeanKey keyboard](https://github.com/yuliskov/LeanKeyKeyboard) instead
+- Settings app crashes when developer options turned on
 - Tell me if there are anything else :)

 ### Installation (Usage/Install GApps)